dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370, you gain 1086 Armor.

-I wasn't able to test this trait personally, so I don't know exactly how the "taking further Physical damage" portion of this trait works.
-Regardless, this is a poor trait even without considering that part of it.
-It has no value above 40% health, and it isn't a reliable death save like some of the other "when you drop below X% health" effects.
+Every time you take Physical damage, the amount of Armor you gain from the buff is reduced by 10% of the original amount.
+It is a fairly large Armor proc, but it has no value above 40% health, and it isn't a reliable death save like some of the other "when you drop below X% health" effects.
 Armor only reduces damage, unlike absorbs or cheat deaths which negate damage entirely.
-This is a trait you can safely avoid.

 ## Azerite Veins

 - {{< spell 267683 "Azerite Veins" >}} - Taking damage has a chance to heal you for X every 3 seconds for 18 seconds or until you are fully healed.

 At 370, you are healed for 6750 every 3 seconds (reduced by Haste), for a maximum potential of 40500.
 The RPPM is 1.
 Assuming you always get the full value of the heal, this trait averages ~670 healing per second.
-I wasn't able to get my hands on one for testing, but it appears to have some sort of Haste scaling as well.
+It's also one of the few generic traits that scales with Haste (Haste adds ticks to the duration).

-There are some pretty major drawbacks to the trait: the fact that it has a very low RPPM makes it unreliable in terms of providing defensive value, and the fact that the effect is cancelled when you reach full health devalues it further, because in cases where you are topped off briefly at the beginning of a proc, and then brought low again you will get next to no value out of the proc.
+There are some drawbacks to the trait: the fact that it has a very low RPPM makes it unreliable in terms of providing defensive value, and the fact that the effect is cancelled when you reach full health devalues it further, because in cases where you are topped off briefly at the beginning of a proc, and then brought low again you will get next to no value out of the proc.
+The trade-off is that when it does proc, it's an extremely potent heal.

 ## Blood Siphon/Lifespeed/On My Way